evenorog/undo/README.md

 It is an implementation of the command pattern, where all modifications are done by creating objects of commands that applies the modifications.
-All commands knows how to undo the changes it applies, and by using the provided data structures it is easy to apply, undo, and redo changes made to a receiver.
+All commands knows how to undo the changes it applies, and by using the provided data structures it is easy to apply, undo, and redo changes made to a target.
 Both linear and non-linear undo-redo functionality is provided through the [Record] and [History] data structures.